nuta/nsh/README.md

 to initialize the shell environment such as history loading, `$PATH` scanning, and even rc script execution.

-### `~/.nshconfig`
-Since we execute the rc script asynchronously we cannot use `$PROMPT` to render the first prompt.
-Instead of using environment varibles defined in the rc script we use a declarative configuration file named `.nshconfig`, a JSON file which contains the prompt format and `$PATH`.

 ### Debug log
 `~/.nsh.log`